bxparks/AUniter/tools/README.md

 # AUniter Command Line Tools

-The `auniter.sh` shell is a wrapper around the Arduino IDE using the [Arduino Commandline Interface](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).
+The `auniter.sh` script is a `bash` script wrapper around the Arduino IDE using the [Arduino Commandline Interface](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).
-It has been extensively tested on Ubuntu Linux.
-It works on my MacOS laptop but testing is not as extensive.
+Starting with v1.8, the `auniter.sh` script also supports the [Arduino-CLI](https://github.com/arduino/arduino-cli) binary.
+It has been extensively tested on Ubuntu Linux 18.04 and 20.04.
+It works on my MacOS 10.14.6 (Mojave) laptop but testing is not as extensive.
+I do not have a machine running MacOS 10.15 (Catalina).

 The `auniter.sh` script takes advantage of the command line interface to provide some useful extended functionality:

-1) Verifying (compile) multiple `*.ino` files across multiple boards.
+1) Verifying (compiling) multiple `*.ino` files across multiple boards.
 2) Uploading multiple `*.ino` files across multiple boards.
 3) Testing multiple [AUnit](https://github.com/bxparks/AUnit) unit tests
 across multiple boards.